Aishwarya Nag

-Aishwarya Nag is an Indian actress and model, who has appeared in South Indian films, primarily in Kannada cinema.
-After her modelling, she made her acting debut in the film Neene Neene (2008).
-She rose to fame by acting in the Kannada film Jolly Days (2009) and Kal Manja (2010).
+Aishwarya Nag is an Indian actress and model, who has appeared in South Indian films, primarily Kannada cinema.
+After her modelling, she made her acting debut in the film Neene Neene (2008), followed by Jolly Days (2009) and Kal Manja (2010).

 Career

-Aishwarya debuted as a lead actress in the 2008 released film Neene Neene opposite Dhyan and Anant Nag when she was 16 years old.
+Aishwarya debuted as a lead actress in the 2008 released film Neene Neene opposite Dhyan and Anant Nag.
 The film dealt with the pressures and hassles of tech workers, and was appreciated for being maturely dealt with.
-Aishwarya got a great deal of praise for holding her own against Anant Nag who played her dad in the film.
 She was next seen in the MD Shridhar film Jolly Days, a remake of the Telugu hit Happy Days.
-It was well received by critics, who called her a "very good heroine material in Kannada."
+It was well received by critics, one of whom called her a "very good heroine material in Kannada".